 What is the best location to install my thermostat?

 The best location to install a floor heating thermostat is in the room where floor heating is being controlled.
 Positioning the thermostat directly over the heated area is ideal.
 Of course, homeowner preference, the room’s aesthetics, and the availability of power can be considered.
 If the thermostat is over the heated floor, installation is easier, and it is easy to change to an effective air-sensing mode function, since the thermostat can sense the air temperature directly over the heated area.
 This is helpful in case the floor sensor was forgotten or is damaged, or if you want to engage air mode with a floor limit.

 My floor no longer heats up.
 Does this mean the floor heating wires broke?

 If you did not remove tiles, cut a hole in your floor, or otherwise disturb your floor heating, it is highly unlikely that the wires broke.
 Simply reset your thermostat, or replace an old thermostat it if it’s been installed for many years.

 For additional information on how to troubleshoot your thermostat, visit our Knowledge Center.

 I need to replace an old thermostat.
 Will the new thermostats work with my older system?

-Simply turn off the breaker, unwire the old thermostat, wire the new thermostat up, and turn the power back on.
+Simply turn off the breaker, unwire the old thermostat, wire the new thermostat, and turn the power back on.
 Your system will work like new.
-(See instructional photos below.)
+(See instructional photos under “How do I install a new floor heating thermostat?” below.)

 How do I install a new floor heating thermostat?